rlogger/rlogger/README.md

-Currently a graduate student at USC Robotics and Embedded Systems Lab.
-Also doing BCI research @ NeuroTech.
-General interest in reinforcement learning, physics-informed learning, and sound design.
+Currently a graduate student in the Robotic Embedded Systems Laboratory (RESL) at USC.
+Also doing BCI research at NeuroTech.
+Interested in reinforcement learning, physics-informed learning, and biologically inspired computing.

-Lab Affiliations: UCSC Artificial Intelligence and Accountability Lab, USC RESL.
+Lab affiliations: UCSC AI Ethics and Accountability (AIEA) Lab, USC RESL.